Prompt Engineering: Things You Must Know to Gain Maximum Value From Gen AI Tools

 – Alexander Arhipenko, CTO at Flyaps

-Working with LLMs comes with a number of challenges and prompt engineering is a must-have skill to overcome them.
-Here are some of the challenges that a developer working with AI tools needs to be aware of:
+Working with LLMs comes with a number of challenges.
+Developers need to be familiar with prompt engineering tools and prompt engineering frameworks to navigate these complexities.
+Here are some of the challenges that a developer working with AI models needs to be aware of:

 Variability of model outputs

-• One of the primary challenges in working with language models is their inherent variability.
-A single prompt can yield a range of different outputs, so developers must train the model to always stick to one specific answer without trying to generate a brand-new output every time.
+- One of the primary challenges in working with language models is their inherent variability.
+A single prompt can yield a range of different outputs, so developers must train the AI model to always stick to one specific answer without trying to generate a brand-new output every time.

 Specifics of different LLMs and clouds

-• Every LLM functions differently and to use them efficiently developers must familiarize themselves with various language models, cloud platforms, and strategies.
+- Every AI model functions differently and to use them efficiently developers must familiarize themselves with various language models, cloud platforms, and strategies.

 Ensuring precision and compliance